hexojs/site/source/docs/deployment.md

 Option | Description
 --- | ---
 `repo` | GitHub repository URL
 `branch` | Branch name.
-The deployer will automatically detect the branch automatically if you are using GitHub or GitCafe.
+The deployer will detect the branch automatically if you are using GitHub or GitCafe.
 `message` | Customize commit message (Default to `Site updated: {% raw %}{{ now('YYYY-MM-DD HH:mm:ss') }}{% endraw %}`)

 ## Heroku